Where You Are (Jessica Simpson song): Background

 Simpson developed and nurtured her talent in her local Baptist church, where her father worked as the congregation's youth minister.
 At age twelve, she unsuccessfully auditioned for The Mickey Mouse Club.
 While attending a church camp, at the age of 13, Simpson sang Whitney Houston's "I Will Always Love You" and an arrangement of "Amazing Grace".
 One of the camp's visitors was launching a Gospel music record label and saw great promise and profits in her voice.
 While attending J. J. Pearce High School, Simpson signed to Proclaim Records, a minor Gospel music record label.
 She recorded an album, Jessica, but Proclaim went bankrupt and the album was never released except for a small pressing funded by her grandmother.
 This small pressing gained her minor attention which led her to performing at concerts with other gospel legendary acts such as Kirk Franklin, God's Property, and CeCe Winans.
-When she was sixteen years old, Columbia Records executive Tommy Mottola heard Jessica, he was impressed with Simpson’s musical talent and skill.
+When she was sixteen years old, Columbia Records executive Tommy Mottola heard Jessica, he was impressed with Simpson's musical talent and skill.
 Mottola instantly thought Simpson sounded like Mariah Carey.
 Simpson was immediately signed to the label.
 She dropped out of high school but later earned her GED.

 Due to the mainstream success of teen pop artist Britney Spears and Christina Aguilera, the label felt Simpson's debut album would perform just as well as, if not better than, Spears' and Aguilera's.
 Simpson immediately began working with producers such as Louis Biancaniello, Robbie Nevil, Evan Rogers and Cory Rooney.
 Biancaniello worked with Simpson on three of the album's eleven tracks, including "I Wanna Love You Forever", "Where You Are", and "Heart of Innocence".
 Simpson also met up with her then-boyfriend Nick Lachey, who already had a growing fanbase due to his work with boy-band 98 Degrees.
 Together, the couple recorded a duet, titled "Where You Are".

 Writing and production

 "Where You Are" was written by Sam Watters and Louis Biancaniello (the two also produced the album) with the help of A. Stamatopoulou.
 "Where You Are" is a classic pop ballad that talks about love, similar to other songs of the era in which it was released as a single, as "Walk Me Home" by Mandy Moore and "I Turn to You" by Christina Aguilera.
-It was composed in the key of G major and has a tempo of 76 beats per minute.
+It was composed in the key of G minor and has a tempo of 76 beats per minute.
 Simpson's vocal range extends from F3 to D5.
 The lyrics of "Where You Are" is constructed in verse–chorus form and is centered on the first love.
 "Where You Are" is a sweet, graceful melancholy ballad built mainly based on a piano melody.